UMM-CSci-3601/3601-lab4-mongo/LABTASKS.md

   merge things into master when a feature is working and is tested (with passing tests and decent coverage).

-## Writing Todos to the Database
+## Writing todos to the Database

 - We have included an example of writing to the database with `addUser` functionality.
-Add to both the front-end and back-end to make it possible to add ToDos so that they appear both in your list and in the database.
+Add to both the front-end and back-end to make it possible to add todos so that they appear both in your list and in the database.

-## Display Todos
+## Display todos

-You should use Angular to display ToDos in attractive, readable, and useful ways that are helpful for understanding the nature of a todo.
+You should use Angular to display todos in attractive, readable, and useful ways that are helpful for understanding the nature of a todo.

 - Use the Angular Material Design tools you've learned about to build a nice interface for accessing these APIs: